 Improves Bone Strength

 Some of the minerals and organic compounds in saffron have been linked to optimized nutrient uptake, particularly of calcium.
-By maximizing the amount of calcium that our body’s can absorb from food, we have a better chance of improving bone mineral density and preventing the onset of conditions like osteoporosis and other degenerative age-related diseases.
+By maximizing the amount of calcium that our body can absorb from food, we have a better chance of improving bone mineral density and preventing the onset of conditions like osteoporosis and other degenerative age-related diseases.

 The vitamin B family is one that is often overlooked in human health, but it plays a major role in nerve function throughout the body.
-More specifically, the high content of vitamin B6 found in saffron spice can help our nervous system running smoothly and prevent some of the deadly and dangerous disorders that arise from poor nervous system function.
+More specifically, the high content of vitamin B6 found in this spice can help our nervous system is running smoothly and prevent some of the deadly and dangerous disorders that arise from poor nervous system function.